Author, Andrew Gibson

-The words used tend to be something like "consumers cannot access these rates" or the old classic "for informational purposes only”.
+You will see something like “consumers cannot access these rates” or the old classic “for informational purposes only”.

 If you want to get a real Pound to Dollar exchange rate that you can use to budget with; I would suggest you request a quote from an actual provider.

 Is it safe to use a money transfer company?

 Banks and money transfer specialists that are Authorised and Regulated by the Financial Conduct Authority (FCA) must adhere to the same rules regarding ‘segregation of client funds’.

 What it means in plain English is that Authorised firms must hold your client money in a safeguarded bank account.

 The reason that matters is it keeps client money completely separate from company money.